-A single bee sting will produce pain, swelling, erythema, edema, and local induration, which may be followed by pruritus at the injection site.
+A single bee sting will produce pain, swelling, erythema, edema, and local induration, which can be followed by pruritus at the injection site.
 The incidence of anaphylactic reactions is not known in companion animals—if a severe systemic reaction has not occurred within 30 min, it is not likely to occur.
 In dogs, bee and wasp stings cause only local redness, erythema, and transient pain.
-Dogs may vocalize when stung, and they may rub their mouth and eyes on the ground.
+Dogs may vocalize when stung and may rub their mouth and eyes on the ground.
 Usually cutaneous reactions appear quickly and regress spontaneously.
-With repeated stings, anaphylaxis, with salivation, vomiting, diarrhea, circulatory collapse, pallor, or cyanosis, may result (see Immunologic Diseases: Excessive Acquired Responses).
+With repeated stings, anaphylaxis, with salivation, vomiting, diarrhea, circulatory collapse, pallor, or cyanosis, may result (see Excessive Adaptive Responses).

 The common honeybees in America were brought to the New World by European settlers; as a result, the European varieties of honeybees established themselves throughout North and South America.
 In the 1950s, African colonies of bees were crossed with the docile European varieties of honeybees in laboratories in Brazil, but their offspring managed to escape from the laboratory environment.
 These hybridized offspring were characterized by excitability, aggressive defense of the hive, and frequent swarming activity.
-Since their escape in 1957, these “killer bees” have spread throughout most of South America, through Central America and Mexico, and into the southern regions of the USA.
-With the advent of global climate change, their range is expected to expand northward.
+Since their escape in 1957, these “killer bees” have spread throughout most of South America, through Central America and Mexico, and into the southern regions of the USA; their range is expected to expand northward.

-Animals receiving massive envenomations are visibly depressed and usually febrile.
+Animals that receive massive envenomations are visibly depressed and usually febrile.
 They may exhibit facial paralysis, ataxia, seizures, and neurologic signs.
-The urine may be dark brown or red and the feces are bloody.
+The urine may be dark brown or red, and the feces are bloody.
 Bloody or dark brown vomitus may be seen.
 Leukocytosis may be present.
-The animal may be thrombocytopenic; DIC may be imminent.
+The animal may be thrombocytopenic; disseminated intravascular coagulation may be imminent.
 Urinalysis may reveal granular casts due to renal tubular damage.
 The animal may develop acute renal failure caused by acute tubular necrosis or direct toxic effect of massive envenomation.
 Dogs may develop a secondary immune-mediated hemolytic anemia.

-Access to cardiac monitoring, supplemental oxygen, crash cart drugs, and airway intubation must be readily available.
-Any animal receiving massive, multiple stings must be hospitalized, treated aggressively, and hospitalized for 24 hr after cessation of clinical signs.
+Access to cardiac monitoring, supplemental oxygen, "crash cart" drugs, and airway intubation must be readily available.
+Any animal that receives massive, multiple stings must be hospitalized, treated aggressively, and hospitalized for 24 hr after cessation of clinical signs.